Charles River Esplanade

-The Charles River Esplanade of Boston, Massachusetts, is a state-owned park situated in the Back Bay area of the city, on the south bank of the Charles River Basin.
+The Charles River Esplanade is a park in the Back Bay neighborhood of Boston, Massachusetts, United States.
+Owned by the Commonwealth of Massachusetts, it is located on the south bank of the Charles River Basin and comprises part of the Charles River Reservation.
+The park was dedicated in 1910 as the Boston Embankment.
+The Esplanade went through a major expansion from 1928 to 1936.

 Description

-The limited-access parkway Storrow Drive forms the southern boundary of the park, with the Charles River marking the northern edge.
+Storrow Drive, a limited-access parkway, forms the southern boundary of the Esplanade, a scenic park along the Charles River, which marks its northern edge.
 In the park are walkways, statuary, the Hatch Memorial Shell performance stage, playgrounds, ballfields, and Community Boating.
 The Esplanade comprises part of the Charles River Reservation state park.
 The Esplanade was designated as a Boston Landmark by the Boston Landmarks Commission in 2009.